 An expert lighting designer will take all the guesswork out of this type of decision.
 They will give you options for positioning as well as specific locations for the patio lights.
 They will also recommend correct bulb wattage and beam spreads.
-You don’t want harsh bulbs, rather if you put several low wattage low voltage fixtures pointing downward you can avoid glare while simultaneity creating ample illumination in key patio entertainment areas. enough light with low wattage to provide the ambiance you are looking for in your patio entertaining areas.
+You don’t want harsh bulbs, if you put several low-wattage, low voltage fixtures pointing downward you can avoid glare while creating ample illumination in key patio entertainment areas.

 Use LED Lighting